altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - count(Local|Uploaded) <str>: count of pivs shown in bottom navigation icon for that view
 - csrf <str> [DISK]: csrf token of current session, brought from server - deleted on logout.
 - currentIndex <int>: 0 if on HomeView, 1 if on LocalView, 2 if on UploadedView
-- currentlyTaggingPivs <list>: list of local piv ids currently being tagged, to avoid hiding them before the operation is complete.
+- currentlyTaggingPivs <list>: list of *local* piv ids currently being tagged, to avoid hiding them before the operation is complete.
-- currentlyTagging(Local|Uploaded) <str>: tag currently being tagged In LocalView/UploadedView
+- currentlyTagging(Local|Uploaded) <str>: tag currently being tagged in LocalView/UploadedView
+- currentlyDeleting(Local|Uploaded) <bool>: if set, we are in delete mode in LocalView/UploadedView
+- currentlyDeletingModal(Local|Uploaded) <bool>: if set, we are showing the delete confirmation modal for Local/Uploaded view.
+- currentlyDeletingPivs(Local|Uploaded) <list>: list of pivs that are currently being deleted, either Local or Uploaded.
 - displayMode <str>: if set to `'all'`, shows all local pivs; otherwise, it only shows local pivs that are not organized.
 - deleteTag(Local|Uploaded) <str>: tag currently being deleted in LocalView/UploadedView
 - gridControllerUploaded <scroll controller>: controller that drives the scroll of the uploaded grid